 - Since there is not an official LED lighting standard for color matching that maps directly to available LED lamps on the market today, they are best utilized as an additional light source to gauge how the product may appear in an environment illuminated by a similar LED source.

-The good news is you don’t need to purchase a whole new light booth if you think it is time to integrate LED into your visual assessment process.
+If you already have an X-Rite light booth, the good news is you don’t need to purchase a new one if you think it is time to integrate LED into your visual assessment process.
 Our LED Lamp Kits provide excellent color rendering using the same hybrid technology as the LED-BH1 CIE illuminant.
 They are compatible with all of our current light booths, including SpectraLight QC and Judge QC.

 Simply follow the included instructions to replace your existing 25 watt / T8 fluorescent lamp with a GE LED11ET8/G/x/940 LED lamp with a CCT of 4000k.
 Although a service call is not necessary for installation, our X-Rite technicians are able to calibrate, repair, and certify with the LED illuminant when the time comes.